FrancescoPaoloL/RabbitMQExamples/readme.md

 RabbitMQ is a message broker that enables communication between different components of an application.
 It implements the Advanced Message Queuing Protocol (AMQP) and provides a flexible messaging system for building distributed systems.
 This repository contains basic concepts related to RabbitMQ.

+- ## Get Info
+    This code retrieves the RabbitMQ overview, list of queues, and list of exchanges, and prints them in a tabular format using the tabulate library.

 - ## ExchangeRoutingKey
     An exchange in RabbitMQ plays a vital role in directing messages to queues based on their routing keys.
 It serves as a distribution mechanism, determining how messages are allocated among the queues.
 RabbitMQ offers an extension that employs a consistent hashing algorithm for message routing; you can install it with: